 The 1-Day Divorce program is a based on a hybrid mediation – collaborative divorce model.
 The model uses a team based approach to find collaborative resolution for property and children disputes quickly and cost-effectively.

-Similar to a mediation, the parties meet at our Nanaimo or Vancouver mediation facilities (preferably in person, although audio-visual participation is possible in some circumstances).
+Similar to a mediation, the parties meet online or at our Nanaimo or Vancouver mediation rooms.
 Break-out rooms are available and the parties can begin in different rooms if required.
-A lawyer who is also trained and acting as a neutral family mediator works with the participants to identify issues find solutions to post-separation issues.
+An experienced family lawyer who is also trained and acting as a neutral family mediator works with the participants to identify issues find solutions to post-separation issues.
 An evaluative mediation approach is used, with the family mediator actively suggesting options to the parties.

-Similar to a collaborative divorce model, a neutral divorce coach, financial or children’s expert can also be present as an add-on option during the session as required by the separation circumstances.
+Similar to a collaborative divorce model, a neutral divorce coach, financial or children’s expert, or arbitrator can also be present as an add-on option during the session as required by the separation circumstances.
 We often work with Bettina Plendl as a neutral financial advisor during more complicated financial settlements.
-Any agreements reached between the parties can be prepared as a separation agreement during the session.
+Any agreements reached between the parties can be prepared as a binding separation agreement during the session.
 There is no need to go to a separate lawyer to legally draft an agreement reached, saving significant cost and time.

-At our office, lawyer and family mediator Nick Greer conducts most sessions – Nick is one of BC’s most experienced mediators and has helped separating families though separation in many hundreds of family mediations.
+At our office, family lawyer and mediator Nick Greer conducts most sessions – Nick is one of BC’s most experienced mediators and has helped separating families though separation in many hundreds of family mediations.
 In the Okanagan, Shelly McLaughlin also offers the program independently.

 None of the neutral participants (the family mediator, or optional financial or child experts) take sides between the parties or offer legal advice.
 The neutral participants are solely focused on helping the parties reach a resolution.